-Too often, the isolated business owner fears that the only way to make the sale is to become a bully or turn into Donald Trump, or alter their style altogether.
+Too often, the isolated business owner fears that the only way to make the sale is to become a bully or alter their style altogether.
 This makes them avoid the game of selling.
 Which only makes matters worse.

 If you’re having spotty success closing the sale, you probably need to change the HOW – not the WHAT or the WHO – when it comes to your sales conversations.
 Many of my clients have made the simple tweaks laid out in this article – and suddenly raise their close rate up to 75%!

 These simple tweaks are the difference between closing the sale and going home empty handed.

 Let me give you a real-life example that I witnessed recently…

 I was in line at Green Life – Asheville’s coolest organic grocery store.